Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 Step-by-Step: Opening iPhone 12–16

-- Remove P2 Pentalobe screws — two star-shaped screws at the bottom.
-Keep them safe.
+- Remove P2 Pentalobe screws — two at the bottom

-- Attach suction cup — near the bottom edge of the screen.
-Pull gently to create a ~0.5mm gap.
+- Attach suction cup — near the bottom edge, pull gently for a ~0.5mm gap

-- Insert pick/blade — in the gap, slide along bottom, left, and right edges.
+- Insert pick/blade — slide along bottom, left, and right edges

-- Open to the left only — like opening a book.
-Maximum angle ~90°.
+- Open to the left only — maximum angle ~90°

-⚠️ Important: On iPhone X and later, the TrueDepth (FaceID) cable is attached to the upper-right of the display.
-Opening to the right will tear it — an expensive repair.
+⚠️ Important: On iPhone X and later, the TrueDepth (FaceID) cable is attached to the upper-right.
+Opening to the right will tear it.
 Always open to the left.

 Common Mistakes to Avoid

-- ❌ Using a regular knife — too sharp, risks cutting through to internal components
+- ❌ Using a regular knife — too sharp, risks cutting internal components

-- ❌ Using force — if it won't open, apply more heat.
-Force breaks things.
+- ❌ Using force — apply more heat instead

 - ❌ Not disconnecting the battery — internal short can kill the logic board

-- ❌ Conductive tool near connectors — ESD and shorts damage components silently
+- ❌ Conductive tool near connectors — ESD damages components silently

-- ❌ Closing without fresh adhesive — original adhesive loses its grip after opening
+- ❌ Closing without fresh adhesive — original adhesive loses grip after opening